The Cheapest Car Insurance in South Dakota for 2022

 Full coverage policies with higher liability limits and comprehensive and collision insurance provide protection against most road and non-road accidents in South Dakota.
 They cost more than the minimum coverage but offer protection for damages to your car.
-If you want to find the best auto insurance policy, compare quotes from different insurers.
+If you want to find the best car insurance policy, compare quotes from multiple auto insurers.

 Based on average rates, the cheapest full coverage car insurance companies in South Dakota are:

 - State Farm: $704 per year

 If you or a family member are in the military, USAA's average annual rate of $561 is the most affordable option for full coverage.
 Progressive, which has an average rate of $1,058 per year, is the most expensive carrier for a full coverage policy in South Dakota.

 Individual premiums depend on the circumstances and needs of the driver and will be different from the examples provided.
 These rates are based on a policy with comprehensive and collision insurance that covers up to $100,000 for bodily injury per person, $300,000 for bodily injury per accident and $100,000 for property damage per accident.